A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Preliminaries

-The loss function is a weighted sum of 0-1 loss that is neither convex nor continuous.
-To solve the optimization problem, OWL uses a convex surrogate hinge loss $\text{max}(0,x)$ to replace the 0-1 loss.
-To penalize the complexity of the predictor function $f$, an $\ell_2$ penalty is often used, leading to optimization problem:
+Since the weighted 0-1 loss is non-convex and discontinuous, a common strategy is to replace it with a convex hinge loss \cite{chen2016personalized}.
+Together with an $\ell_2$ regularizer often used to penalize the complexity of $f_{\boldsymbol{\theta}}$, the final OWL optimization problem is